ralphjsmit/filament/packages/tables/docs/09-static-data.md

 </Aside>

 <Aside variant="info">
     DummyJSON returns 30 items by default.
-You can use the [limit and skip]() query parameters to paginate through all items.
+You can use the [limit and skip](#external-api-pagination) query parameters to paginate through all items or use [`limit=0`](https://dummyjson.com/docs/products#products-limit_skip) to get all items.
 </Aside>

 ### Setting the state of a column